50ButtonsEach/hax-with-flic-osx/README.md

 **Installation**

-1. Drag and drop the application to your applications folder
+1. Mount the dmg file and drag and drop the HaxWithFlic.app to your applications folder
 2. You may have to control click on it to launch it
 3. Press on the flic icon in the menu bar and scan for your Flic